begeekmyfriend/yasea/README.md

 You may watch the live broadcasting at [srs.net](http://www.ossrs.net/players/srs_player.html).
 Remember to modify the URL by yourself.
 Have fun!

-**NOTE** if you feel high latency, it might be the frame cache of the server or player.
-So you need to open the player first and then publish to see the effect.
+**NOTE** if you feel high latency, please check your bandwidth limits and player buffering.

 Other Branch
 ------------